readium/readium-js-viewer/README.md

 More information at http://requirejs.org/docs/commonjs.html and http://requirejs.org/docs/node.html

 * Make sure `npm install readium-js-viewer` completes successfully ( https://www.npmjs.com/package/readium-js-viewer )
-* Execute `npm run example`, which opens a web browser to a basic RequireJS bootstrapper located in the `build-output-usage-example` folder (this is *not* a production-ready minified application)
+* Execute `npm run http`, which opens a web browser to a basic RequireJS bootstrapper located in the `dev` folder (this is *not* a production-ready minified application)

 Note: the `--dev` option after `npm install readium-js-viewer` can be used to force the download of development dependencies, but this is kind of pointless as the code source and RequireJS build configuration files are missing.